janelia-flyem/libdvid-cpp/README.md

 ## Example application

-Consult the application of *example* to see many of the API features exercised.
-Applications should include *<libdvid/DVIDNode.h>*.
-The API requires the creation of a DVID server type and a DVID node type corresponding to the htpp address where DVID is running and the UUID for the version of the interested node.
+Consult the application in *example* to see many of the API features exercised.
+Applications should include \<libdvid/DVIDNode.h\>.
+The API requires the creation of a DVID server type and a DVID node type corresponding to the htpp address where DVID is running and the UUID for the version of the desired repository.
 Beyond this state, all API calls are stateless.

 ## TODO